InfoSecMastermind/LEMP/README.md

 # LEMP
-LEMP deployment and management
+LEMP stack deployment from docker, can be customized after the script runs successfully.